-Model You should implement a decoder module in Pytorch.
+Model You should implement a decoder module in PyTorch.
 Following the discussion in lecture, one good choice for this is a single cell of an LSTM whose output is passed to a feedforward layer and a softmax over the vocabulary.
 You can piggyback off of the encoder to see how to set up and initialize this, though not all pieces of that code will be necessary.
 This cell should take a single token and a hidden state as input and produce an output and a new hidden state.
-At both training and inference time, the input to the first decoder cell should be the output of the encoder.
+At both training and inference time, the hidden state input to the first decoder cell should be the hidden state output of the encoder.

 Training You'll need to write the training loop in train_model_encdec.
-Parts of this have been given to you, including preprocessing of the word embeddings and sorting them for use in the encoder.
+Parts of this have been given to you already.
 You should iterate through examples, call the encoder, scroll through outputs with the decoder, accumulate log loss terms from the prediction at each point, then take your optimizer step.
 You probably want to use "teacher forcing" where you feed in the correct token from the previous timestep regardless of what the model does.
 The outer loop of the training procedure should look very similar to what you implemented in Mini 2.
 Training should return a Seq2SeqSemanticParser.
 You will need to expand the constructor of this method to take whatever arguments you need for decoding: this probably includes one or more Pytorch modules for the model as well as any hyperparameters.